chainparrot/DecentralizationIndex/README.md

 - proportion of transactions conducted by the top nodes in value transacted.
 - the evenness in the distribution of transactions across users of a blockchain.

+In reality, most blockchain projects have a “foundation” or community of developers that have disproportionate levels of influence on decision making and governing.

+..blockchains are often subject to a few parties who actually operate the system.

+..market capitalization often has a U-shaped relationship with governance decentralization, where the best market performance is associated with a middle level of decentralization.

+The Nakamoto coefficient is defined as the number of entities in a given subsystem that is required to reach 51% of the total capacity.

+..Bitcoin is 12% more decentralized than Ethereum in terms of mining power and 9% more decentralized in terms of wealth.

+..both Bitcoin and Ethereum networks have a few mining pools that govern the whole network and therefore tend to behave like centralized systems.

+..the prevalence of voting collusion on DPoS-based blockchains that lead to centralization.

+To fill the gap in the literature on the decentralization of transactions, we propose a new index based on Shannon entropy, which is often used to measure decentralization in areas such as consensus decentralization.
+The index is adapted from Shannon entropy to measure the degree of randomness in the distribution of transactions with, a higher value indicating more disorder in the distribution and more decentralization and a lower value of entropy indicating less disorder and more centralization.

+value of each transaction..
+weight of each transaction..

+..Governance Tokens: tokens that developers create to allow token holders to influence governance decisions in a blockchain system, usually representing voting power in a DeFi protocol.

+..tokens with a higher TVL ranking tend to be more decentralized.
+This again shows that tokens with greater market demand and utilization tend to be more decentralized.